gabriserra/retif/README.md

  - [**Gabriele Ara**][gabri-ara-url]
  - [**Pietro Fara**][pietro-fara-url]

-The list of contributors can be found in the [contributors of the project][contrib-url].
+The list of contributors can be found in the [contributors of the project][contributors-url].

 > We want to thank [Prof. Tommaso Cucinotta][tommaso-cucinotta-url] for his
 > extensive support to the work.
 Without him, the framework would not exist at